 Freedom of expression is the right to seek, receive and give information and ideas.
 It is tied to the right to freedom of thought, conscience and religion.
 It extends to freedom of association, such as forming a union and of peaceful assembly – like participating in a non-violent protest.
 It is the responsibility of governments to ensure freedom of expression without discrimination, including protecting individuals against abuses by corporations.

 Who they are or what they believe in

 Prisoners of conscience are people who have been detained solely because of their political, religious or other conscientiously-held beliefs, ethnic or national origin, gender or sexual orientation, colour, language or economic status.
-Prisoners of conscience are often detained by their governments under the guise of ‘national security’ or for breaking a loosely interpreted law – even if they have not used or advocated violence or hatred.
+Prisoners of conscience are often detained by their governments under the guise of ‘national security’ or for breaking a loosely interpreted law – even though they have not used or advocated violence or hatred.
 This includes citizens supporting an opposition government, people protesting against those in power and people from minority religious groups.

 Being a human rights defender